Pharmaceutical Microbiology Training

 About This Course

-This highly interactive four-and-a-half-day pharmaceutical microbiology training is designed to provide the aspiring Qualified Person and pharmaceutical quality professionals with the knowledge and understanding they need to assess microbiological risks in the pharmaceutical manufacturing environment.
+This highly interactive, virtual pharmaceutical microbiology course is designed to provide the aspiring Qualified Person and pharmaceutical professionals with the knowledge and understanding they need to assess microbiological risks in the pharmaceutical manufacturing environment.
 Learn how to assist in the design and implementation of comprehensive microbiological control strategies and how to make informed decisions when microbiological problems occur.

 This pharmaceutical microbiology course is approved by the Royal Society of Chemistry as suitable for their members’ continuing professional development.